Elgin Baylor: Early life

-On February 3, 1954, in a game against his old Phelps team, he scored 31 in the first half.
+On February 3, 1954, in a game against his old Phelps team, Baylor scored 31 in the first half.
 Playing with four fouls the entire second half, Baylor scored 32 more points to establish a new DC-area record with 63 points.
 This broke the point record of 52 that Western's Jim Wexler had set the year before when he broke Baylor's previous record of 44.
 However, because Wexler was white and Baylor was black, Baylor's record did not receive the same press coverage from the media, including the Washington Post, as Wexler's.

 College career

 Despite his success as a high school basketball player, no major college recruited Baylor because at the time, college scouts did not recruit at black high schools.
 While some colleges were willing to accept Baylor, he did not qualify academically.
-A friend of Baylor's who attended the College of Idaho helped arrange a football scholarship for Baylor for the 1954-55 academic year.
+A friend of Baylor's who attended the College of Idaho helped arrange a football scholarship for Baylor for the 1954–55 academic year.
 Baylor never played football for the school, however; instead, he was accepted to the college's basketball team without having to try out.
 He outperformed the other players on the team that season, averaging over 31 points and 20 rebounds per game.

 After the season, the College of Idaho dismissed its head basketball coach and restricted the scholarships.
-A Seattle car dealer interested Baylor in Seattle University, and Baylor sat out a year to play for Westside Ford, an Amateur Athletic Union team in Seattle while establishing eligibility at Seattle.
+A Seattle car dealer interested Baylor in Seattle University, and Baylor sat out a year to play for Westside Ford, an Amateur Athletic Union team in Seattle, while establishing eligibility at Seattle.
 The Minneapolis Lakers drafted him in the 14th round of the 1956 NBA draft, but Baylor opted to stay in school instead.

 During the 1956–57 season, Baylor averaged 29.7 points per game and 20.3 rebounds per game for Seattle.
 The next season, Baylor averaged 32.5 points per game and led the Seattle University Chieftains (now known as the Redhawks) to the NCAA championship game, Seattle's only trip to the Final Four, falling to the Kentucky Wildcats.
-Following his junior season, Baylor was drafted again by the Minneapolis Lakers with the No. 1 pick in the 1958 NBA draft, and this time he opted to leave school to join them for the 1958–59 NBA season.
+Following his junior season, Baylor was drafted again by the Minneapolis Lakers, with the No. 1 pick in the 1958 NBA draft, and this time he opted to leave school to join them for the 1958–59 NBA season.

 Over three collegiate seasons, one at College of Idaho and two at Seattle, Baylor averaged 31.3 points per game and 19.5 rebounds per game.
-He led the NCAA in rebounds during the 1956–57 season.
+He led the NCAA in rebounding for both the 1956–57 and 1957–58 seasons.